 We are planning to develop a volunteering experience of the special kind: after a few years without receiving volunteers we are back with fresh and ambitious ideas.
 To counter the desertification of our region and answer current environmental and social challenges in a positive way, we are going convert our farm into a space of learning, teaching and experimentation, for those who want to develop a sustainable business on their own.
-This can encompass the full range from the simplest handcraft like handmade textiles to high tech activities like drones and sensor technology.
+This can encompass the full range from the simplest handcraft like roman mosaic, to high tech activities like drones, model airplanes and others technologies.
 We are planning to support the experience by setting up a curriculum that consists not only of lessons about how to run a business, but will move into areas like psychology, sociology, history, philosophy, science, sustainability and technology.
 Our trainees will be encouraged to enrich the curriculum with own ideas or to suggest additional study topics that we can explore together.

 We do not just want to provide the framework for you to develop your business ideas, but we aim to question the very foundations economy and business are based upon, want to experiment with new ways of organizing work and decision-taking in groups, and through a regional network of mutual support mitigate the risk of self-exploitation and failure that threatens those who dare to try and leave the well-trodden path.
 One foundation of this is our vegetable garden.
 In the last years it has fallen out of use but we believe that the independence of knowing how to grow your own food can be an important element of an independent and dignified existence and of a more healthy work-life balance.
 We are aware there are many different approaches to run an organic garden and plan to experiment with various approaches in a systematic way to find out what works and what doesn’t.
 You are welcome to bring your ideas to be put to the test!